What Are the Symptoms of Compulsive Eating?

 • Type 2 diabetes

-The Relationship Between Binge Eating and Compulsive Eating
+The Relationship Between Binge Eating & Compulsive Eating

 Binge-eating and compulsive eating are often associated with each other, but they are very different conditions.
 Binge-eating disorder is a kind of disordered eating in which individuals consume large amounts of food in very short periods.
 Many symptoms of binge-eating overlap with compulsive eating, but it’s good to remember a key phrase: not everyone who compulsively overeats suffers from binge-eating disorder, but overeating is a symptom for everyone with binge-eating disorder.
 Binge eating may be a mental health condition, but compulsive eating can start from developed behaviors at home.

 Either way, both conditions can be hard to distinguish, especially if you’re trying to diagnose yourself.
-Get effective binge-eating disorder treatment from a facility like Magnolia Creek today.
+Get professional, compassionate binge-eating disorder treatment from Magnolia Creek today.

 How to Treat Compulsive Eating